-Music stimulates your brain functions to improve your memory capacity, attention span, ability to focus and language skills.
+It stimulates your brain functions to improve your memory capacity, attention span, ability to focus and language skills.

 This makes all types of Spanish music ideal resources for learning Spanish.

-But there’s a whole wide world of Spanish music genres out there.
+Get ready, there’s a whole wide world of Spanish music genres out there.